limine-bootloader/limine/CONFIG.md

 being stored uppercase; a name too long for that form is matched case sensitively.
 On ISO9660 volumes a name carrying no Rock Ridge extension is matched case insensitively, ISO9660 names being uppercase.
 The search for the config file itself is case insensitive on every filesystem.
+Note that Joliet supplementary volume descriptors are not read, so on an ISO9660 volume a long name is only available through Rock Ridge.

 For MBR, the four primary partitions take the numbers 1 to 4 by the slot they occupy, whether or not that slot is used, and logical partitions are numbered